 Ardor Natural Wines is a Natural Wine shop.
 It is located at 729 SE Morrison St and houses a comprehensive list of natural wine available for retail purchase and drinking on site.
 Our mission is to increase accessibility of natural wine for everybody.

 Ardor Natural Wines builds community around small-production natural wines.
 We appreciate character-driven wines that focus on terroir and receive minimal intervention from the winemaker.
-There are many emerging and longstanding natural wine projects in Oregon and internationally that deserve the attention and representation of a dedicated wine bar and tasting room.

 Our wines run the spectrum from inexpensive vin de soif to hard to find boutique producers.
 Ardor aims to remove the pretense often associated with wine — it is a delicious beverage.
 Wine began as, and should continue to be, an accessible drink for all people.

 Courtesy of Jenny & François Selections

 What we call natural wines are wines made with the least possible use of chemicals, additives and overly technological procedures.
 This includes chemicals in the field, such as pesticides, as well as the things in wine like sulfur or any of the almost 200 allowed additives that are legally permitted in wine.
 It includes many technological manipulations of wine that we think erase the individuality of the product and the place it comes from — the terroir.
 Our definition of natural wine is very similar to the German purity laws of beer making, which say that beer can be made only of water, barley, and hops.
 Purely natural wine, to us, is made of grape juice and little else.

 There are a lot of ways one can get to a wine we would consider natural.
 They include organic and biodynamic grape growing.
 But grape growing is just that: what is done in the fields.
 For a wine to really be natural for us, the same philosophies must continue into the winery up until bottling occurs.